openhab/openhab-addons/bundles/org.openhab.binding.dwdunwetter/README.md

 UNDEF=undefiniert
 ```

-If you're unsure if the binding is working correctly, you can access the data directly by visitting https://maps.dwd.de/geoserver/dwd/ows?service=WFS&version=2.0.0&request=GetFeature&typeName=dwd:Warnungen_Gemeinden&CQL_FILTER=WARNCELLID%20LIKE%20%27CELL_ID%27 (replace `CELL_ID` with your Cell ID), allowing the download and opening the downloaded file.
+If you're unsure if the binding is working correctly, you can access the data directly by visitting https://maps.dwd.de/geoserver/dwd/ows?service=WFS&version=2.0.0&request=GetFeature&typeName=dwd:Warnungen_Gemeinden&CQL_FILTER=WARNCELLID%20LIKE%20%27CELL_ID%27 (replace `CELL_ID` with your Cell ID), allowing the download and opening the downloaded `.xml` file.